Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 3. Walk or cycle when you can.
 Melbourne is increasing the amount of pedestrian and cycling space in the CBD.

 4. Buy (and use) a reusable cup for your takeaway coffees.
-See responsiblecafes.org for a list of cafés that will give you a discount for using a reusable cup.
+See responsiblecafes.org for a list of cafés that will give you a discount for using a reusable cup – many local cafés are now accepting reusable cups again.
 Need more than one coffee in a day?
 Consider a Huskee cup, made from coffee plant husks – bring your cup into a participating café and you can swap it for a fresh one.
 Returnr and the Cup Exchange offer similar services.
 Or you could drink your coffee on premises – what’s five minutes?

 7. Buy your fruit and veggies from an accredited farmers’ market.

 8. No time to get to the market?
 Ceres Environment Park will deliver fresh, seasonal, organic fruits, vegetables, meat and dairy items, as well as bakery goods, home and beauty products and pantry staples.
 All items are sourced locally and support local farmers.

 9. Buy your dry goods in bulk at the Source Bulk Foods, in BYO containers.

 10. BYO containers and get your cleaning products from Roving Refills.
 These folks travel to markets and events around Melbourne filling up BYO containers with everything from laundry liquid to pet shampoo.
 Or head to your nearest One Less Bottle refill station to stock up on household products from a vending machine.

 13. Compost.
 No compost bin or space?
 Many councils (like Glen Eira and Hobsons Bay) take kitchen scraps in green waste bins and turn them into compost.
 If yours doesn’t, sign up to Sharewaste and give your kitchen scraps to someone with a compost bin, worms or chickens.

 14. Instead of staying at home with your individual airconditioning and TV on, go out and see a live show.